Disciplined Minds

 This division of labor is inherently hierarchical and makes possible a hierarchical system of production in which nonlaborers control the products of the work of laborers.
 (I use the term “nonlaborers” here in a very narrow sense, to refer specifically to those at the top of the hierarchy of production, in any of the world’s hierarchical economic systems: Nonlaborers are those who control the employing institutions, whether through the party, as in Communist countries; through the government, as in Socialist countries; or through ownership, as in capitalist countries.)
 The hierarchical system of production looms large in the lives of people throughout society, and every individual is keenly aware of where he or she stands in it.
 Those who control the employing institutions and who enjoy the right to treat the products of labor as their own have great power both in the workplace and in the larger society, and have higher social status than laborers.
 This basic arrangement sets the tone for the culture, which mediates the assignment of status to people throughout the society.
 In the culture, work gains social status if it resembles in form the activity of those at the top, and loses status if it resembles the work of laborers.
 Thus the manipulation of symbols has a higher social status than the manipulation of things.
 The culture makes a fetish of this hierarchy of mental over manual work, carrying it way beyond the immediate needs of the system of production.
 So if your job requires “getting your hands dirty” you automatically have one strike against you as far as social status goes, whereas if your job is extremely intellectual, your work is seen as semidivine, glowing with the radiance of disembodied thought.

 The division of labor within research projects is often so hierarchical that the distribution of authority is more like that of the military than that of a democracy.
 Professors are at the top, and are themselves organized in a strict hierarchy.
 (You can usually tell who’s at the apex by looking at who is getting publicity, because the professors who have the most power within a physics project usually designate themselves “spokesmen” and forbid the other professors to speak to the press.)
 Next in line are “research physicists,” who are PhDs whom professors hire with their federal contract or grant money; research physicists get professorial wages but do not get tenure or a vote at meetings of their university physics department.
 Postdocs follow, and graduate students are at the bottom.
 There is not even it pretense of democracy among these scientists.
 The professors at the top of the hierarchy have total creative control over the experiment.
-If a physicist below the top has it real say in what is done, that is not because it democratic structure ensures it, but because an individual at the top happens to be a “good boss”- and allows it.
+If a physicist below the top has a real say in what is done, that is not because it democratic structure ensures it, but because an individual at the top happens to be a “good boss”- and allows it.

 More important to employers than the economic benefits, however, are the political benefits of the division of labor-benefits that help management maintain its authority in the workplace.
 Confined to a range of activity- that is limited both horizontally and vertically, employees do not gain firsthand knowledge of the overall organization, strategy or goals of the institution that employs them.
 Those who work within this division of labor see the consequent ignorance in themselves and in their coworkers and feel it needs to be directed by people who comprehend the whole operation.
 Management has the broadest view of what is going on, and this helps make its supreme authority in the workplace seem natural and justified.